Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Experimental Results

 \subsection{Torque Phase Response}

 The aerodynamic and generator phase-response data for the same experimental cases shown in Figures \ref{fig:ampAero} and \ref{fig:ampMeas} are given in Figures \ref{fig:phaseAero} and \ref{fig:phaseMeas} and are compared with model predictions.
 The generator torque phase lagged behind the forcing signal $U(t)$ across all tested frequencies, while the aerodynamic torque phase led the forcing signal for all cases except those at the lowest two tip-speed ratios.
+Excluding the lowest two tip-speed ratios, the average difference between the model predictions and measured data was $3.59^\circ$ and $3.21^\circ$ for the aerodynamic and generator torque phase, respectively.
 The phase in the anomalous cases showed an approximately $20^\circ$ lag relative to the predictions of the model, suggesting again that the turbine blades were experiencing the effects of stall under these conditions.
-The tests conducted at higher tip-speed ratios followed the qualitative trends predicted by the model, though the model slightly overpredicted the aerodynamic and generator torque phase at low normalized frequencies.
+The tests conducted at higher tip-speed ratios followed the qualitative trends predicted by the model, though the model slightly overpredicted the aerodynamic and generator torque phase by around $6^\circ$ at low normalized frequencies.
 Unlike the torque amplitude, the torque phase was relatively insensitive to changes in the trapezoidal-waveform parameter $\xi$.